temporalio/temporal-jumpstart-operations/README.md

 1. Start the proxy
 ```
 dotnet run --project dotnet/src/Temporal.Operations.Proxy
-# this should start on https://localhost:5000
+# this should start on http://localhost:5000
-# note that this is SSL/TLS!
+# note that this is NOT on SSL/TLS!
 ```

 2. Start a workflow
 ```
-temporal workflow start --tls \
+temporal workflow start  \
 	--address localhost:5000 \
 	--workflow-id foo \
 	--type MyWorkflow \